Computer Science Accreditation

 Program Educational Objectives

-- To apply and continuously acquire knowledge, both theoretical and applied, related to core areas of computer science;
+- Apply and continuously acquire knowledge, both theoretical and applied, related to core and emerging areas of computer science.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.